-- We are exploring opportunities to connect tourism, hospitality, and retail sectors for mutual collaboration around regional events of significance, to meet the demand from anticipated population and workforce increases across the region to 2025, to boost employment options locally. - Identifying an annual calendar of events in the Region and creating a workforce map of associated labour market needs (e.g. Mundi Mundi Bash in Broken Hill). - Identifying government funding opportunities for initiatives in the sectors, including grant options for local businesses and explore current and anticipated impediments to attracting potential employees to these sectors. - Facilitating partnerships with local RTOs, educational institutions, and other training organisations to upskill and train the local labour force, and to investigate and identify opportunities to market roles in the three sectors. - Holding government and industry-led education sessions to inform local participants of the various types of work and career pathways offered in the tourism, hospitality, and retail sectors.
+- Exploring opportunities to connect tourism, hospitality and retail sectors for mutual collaboration around regional events of significance, to meet the demand from anticipated population and workforce increases across the region to 2025, to boost employment options locally. - Identifying an annual calendar of events in the region and creating a workforce map of associated labour market needs (e.g. Mundi Mundi Bash in Broken Hill). - Identifying government funding opportunities for initiatives in the tourism, hospitality and retail sectors, including grant options for local businesses and explore current and anticipated impediments to attracting potential employees to these sectors. - Facilitating partnerships with local RTOs, educational institutions and other training organisations to upskill and train the local labour force and to investigate and identify opportunities to market roles in the retail, hospitality and tourism sectors. - Holding government and industry-led education sessions to inform local participants of the various types of work and career pathways offered in the tourism, hospitality and retail sectors.